EmmanuelDemey/codelab-elastic/step2/README.md

 # Step 2 - Monitor our Docker images

-We will add now the last beat of the day : Metricbeat for for Docker containers
+We will add now the last beat of the day : Metricbeat for Docker containers

 * Download Metricbeat